Experiment 3: Phase Sequence Measurements

 If the phase sequence of the applied voltages is reversed in an unbalanced system, certain branch currents change in magnitudes as well as in time phase, although the total watts and vars generated remain the same.

 In practice it is desirable, and sometimes necessary, to know the phase sequence of a three- phase power system.
 For example, when paralleling 2 three-phase transformers, if the wrong sequence is assumed the result could be catastrophic.
 The phase sequence also determines the direction induction motors will turn.

 Generally, any unbalanced set of load impedances may be employed as a voltage phase sequence checker.
-The effects produced by change in phase sequence can be determined theoretically, and when an effect peculiar to one sequence is noted, that effect can be used to designate the phase sequence of the system
+The effects produced by change in phase sequence can be determined theoretically, and when an effect peculiar to one sequence is noted, that effect can be used to designate the phase sequence of the system.

 If lamp a is brighter than lamp b the phase sequence of the line to line voltages is ab, bc, ca. If lamp b is brighter than lamp a, the phase sequence is ab, ca, bc.

-The circuit in Fig. 4 (taken from the web, but the source does not exist anymore) uses a capacitor instead of the inductor of Fig. 3.
+The circuit in Fig. 5 (taken from the web, but the source does not exist anymore) uses a capacitor instead of the inductor of Fig. 4.

 If lamp S is brighter than lamp T the phase sequence of the phase voltages is RST.
 If Lamp T is brighter than lamp S, the phase sequence is RTS.

 Another voltage sequence checker may be made using the circuits shown in Fig. 5.
 The current taken by the voltmeter should be negligible compared with the current through X and R.